thernst-de/smarthome.plugin.autoblind/README.md

 #Automatic Blind Control plugin for smarthome.py#

+##IMPORTANT:##
+##This documentation is not up to date.
+There have been several changes regarding the configuration of the plugin that are not yet reflected in this file.
+Please see the file UPDATE.md for a brief description of required configuration changes.
+This file will be updated after all planned changes have been made and properly tested.##

 ##Description of functionality##

 Via additional items, user-defined positions can be defined for each blind in items/*.conf files.
 Each position can have a set of enter and leave conditions.
 In regular intervals the positions for each blind are checked: